-The average indebtedness of the Thunderbird graduate in 2002 (not including prior student loan debt) is \$51,790.
-The minimum annual salary required to pay off this amount of debt within a 10 year repayment period is \$88,961.
+The average indebtedness of the Thunderbird graduate in 2003, who is a U.S. citizen or permanent resident aid recipient, (not including prior student loan debt) is \$61,364.
+The minimum annual salary required to pay off this amount of debt within a standard 10 year repayment period is \$106,873.
+Contact the Career Management Center for current salary information.
+In some cases, the length of repayment may be extended.
 This calculation assumes that the average interest rate for this debt is 7% and that no more than 10% of earnings/income is required to make the minimum payment.
-The average starting salary for Thunderbird graduates in 2001-2002 was \$63,079.